embeddedforallefa/embedded_sys_dev_with_stm32_code/README.md

 - Sending and receiving data through I2C
 - Implementing serial communication with external devices and modules

-### Analog to Digital Conversion (ADC)
+### CAN Communication

-- Understanding ADC and its applications
+- Introduction to CAN and its applications
-- Concepts: resolution
+- Protocol overview
-- Configuring ADC on STM32
+- Configuring CAN communication on STM32
-- Reading analog signals from sensors
+- Sending and receiving data through CAN
-- Converting digital data to physical values
+- Implementing serial communication with external devices and modules

 ### Memory and Storage Management